 Defining Learning Goals and Objectives in Your ILP

 The articulation of clear, measurable goals is the cornerstone of any ILP.
-This forward-planning ensures that students with learning difficulties are not left without guidance but have a personalized path to follow which considers their abilities and needs.
+This forwards-planning ensures that students with learning difficulties are not left without guidance but have a personalised path to follow which considers their abilities and needs.
 The process is culturally responsive, incorporating the student's background to ensure objectives are pertinent and reachable.

 ILPs are not developed in isolation.
-They are the outcome of robust collaboration involving all individuals who have a positive presence in the student's academic and developmental life.
-During and post these stakeholder meetings, a meaningful and tailored educational program is drafted, pinpointing the objectives that will channel a student's path to personal and educational growth.
+They are the outcome of strong collaboration involving all individuals who have a positive presence in the student's academic and developmental life.
+During and post these stakeholder meetings, a meaningful and tailored educational programme is drafted, pinpointing the objectives that will channel a student's path to personal and educational growth.

 Individual learning plan example